 Product quality and safety has always been a priority for Barnes & Noble, Inc. and its subsidiaries and affiliates (“Barnes & Noble”) and, as new and complex safety standards emerge, we count on our suppliers and manufacturers to provide products that meet or exceed all applicable safety requirements.

-To that extent, we have developed a new Vendor and Product Compliance program (the “Barnes & Noble Compliance Program”) to ensure that we continue to provide high quality, safe products to our customers.
+To that extent, we have developed a Vendor and Product Compliance program to ensure that we continue to provide high quality, safe products to our customers.
 Click the links below for specifics:

-In connection with the Barnes & Noble Compliance Program, we have posted our Vendor Compliance Certification Form on our website for those vendors who supply product to or manufacture product for Barnes & Noble.
-By signing the Vendor Compliance Certification Form and/or by accepting and fulfilling any order for products, you represent and warrant that you, your contractors, and subcontractors comply with all requirements in the Barnes & Noble Vendor Code of Conduct and the Vendor Compliance Certification Form, and that all products you supply to or manufacture for Barnes & Noble meet and will continue to meet any applicable laws, rules and regulations.
+In connection with the Barnes & Noble Compliance Program, all new vendors will be required to complete and sign our Vendor Compliance Certification form as part of the new vendor on-boarding package.
+Existing vendors are also required to have submitted a Vendor Compliance Certification form.
+By signing the Vendor Compliance Certification form and/or by accepting and fulfilling any order for products, you represent and warrant that you, your contractors, and subcontractors comply with all requirements in the Barnes & Noble Vendor Code of Conduct and the Vendor Compliance Certification form, and that all products you supply to or manufacture for Barnes & Noble meet and will continue to meet any applicable laws, rules and regulations.

 Back to top

-For all Children’s Products (which are defined as products intended primarily for children 12 years old or younger), Vendor shall ensure that:
+For all Children’s Products (which are defined by the CPSIA as products intended primarily for children 12 years old or younger), Vendor shall ensure that:

 - All children’s products will contain all requisite labeling and safety warnings, including, but not limited to, requisite CPSIA tracking information, which will be permanently affixed to the product.